Diego Durán: Historical works and influence

 The History of the Indies of New Spain, sometimes referred to as the Durán Codex, contains 78 chapters spanning from the Aztec creation story until after the Spanish conquest of the Aztec Empire, and includes a chronology of Aztec emperors.

 The friars of the 16th century borrowed one another's material without citation.
-Some scholars believe that the Durán Codex formed the basis for the Ramirez Codex although others believe that both Ramirez Codex and the Durán Codex relied on an earlier unknown work referred to as "Chronicle X".
+Some scholars believe that the Durán Codex formed the basis for the Ramírez Codex although others believe that both Ramírez Codex and the Durán Codex relied on an earlier unknown work referred to as "Chronicle X".
 In 1596, Durán was cited as a source by Fray Agustín Dávila Padilla in his Historia de la fundación y discurso de la Provincia de Mexico.

 The Durán Codex was unpublished until the 19th century, when it was found in the Library of Madrid by José Fernando Ramírez.
 In his Ancient Calendar, Durán explains why his work would go so long without being published by saying "some persons (and they are not a few) say that my work will revive ancient customs and rites among the Indians", to which he replied that the Indians were quite good at secretly preserving their own customs and cultures and needed no outside help.

 Durán's work has become invaluable to archaeologists and others studying Mesoamerica and scholars studying Mesoamerican ethnohistory.
 Although there are few surviving Aztec codices written before the Spanish invasion, the more numerous post-conquest codices and near-contemporary works such as Durán's and Sahagún's are invaluable sources for the interpretation of archaeological theories and evidence, but more importantly for constructing a history of the natives from texts produced by the natives themselves, as exemplified in the New Philology.